-9. LEVEL OF SUSTAINA BILITY CU RRICULA IMPLEMENTATION (continued)
+9. LEVEL OF SUSTAINA BILITY CU JRRICULA IMPLEMENTATION (continued)

 9.2 Sustainability nom.
 [03] Rating of the sustainability curricula

 curricula development within the HEI in terms of the

-implementation approach of Sterling & Thomas (2006), which
+implementation approach of Sterling and Thomas (2006), which

 (RATING SUS holds that sustainability curricula development

 IMPLEMENTATION) can happen on a spectrum of different levels

 and depths.
 Sterling and Thomas differentiate

 between denial (no change), bolt-on

 (education about sustainability), build-in

 (education for sustainability), and curriculum

-redesign (sustainability education) (Sterling
+redesign (sustainability education) (Sterling $\&$

-und Thomas 2006).
+Thomas, 2006).

 0 = no change

 1 = bolt-on (Sustainability issues inform

 disciplinary topics with the integration of

 sustainability into existing courses or

 program(s).)

 2 = build-in (Sustainability is tackled via

 interdisciplinary collaboration with the creation

 of a new discipline or cross-disciplinary

 sustainability courses or programs.
 Or, ESD is

 at least in HEI's current vision (HEI's annual

 report or website) plus in ESD

 courses/programs.)

 3 = redesign (Sustainability issues are

 integrated into common core requirements

 and/or the vision-case material (earlier stage

 - depends on publication date) and online

 (current state)-of the HEI.
 In addition, there

 has to be medium or strong leadership

 support.)

-L ••
+L

-9. LEVEL OF SUSTAINA BILITY CU RRICULUI M DEVELOPMENT (continued)

-9.3 Areas of activity - ord.
-[03] Description of the level of activity and effort

-Research -77 (not success) in terms of commitment to the

-area of sustainability research.

-(GOA_RESEARCH)

-0 = no specific activities

-1 = active (the area is mentioned, but is not the

-focus of the HEI)

-2 = significant (the commitment becomes

-visible in projects, initiatives etc.)

-3 = core focus (the commitment becomes

-visible in projects, initiatives etc., and the

-commitment is determined in strategic papers,

-vision etc.)

-9.4 Areas of activity - ord.
-[03] Description of the level of activity and effort

-Campus operations -77 (not success) in terms of commitment to

-campus sustainability.
-For instance, information

-(GOA_CAMPUS) on energy, waste, and sustainability

-management systems.

-0 = no specific activities

-1 = active (the area is mentioned, but is not the

-focus of the HEI)

-2 = significant (the commitment becomes

-visible in projects, initiatives etc.)

-3 = core focus (the commitment becomes

-visible in projects, initiatives etc., and the

-commitment is determined in strategic papers,

-vision etc.)

-9. LEVEL OF SUSTAINA BILITY CU IRRICULA IMPLEMENTATION (continued)

-9.5 Areas of activity - ord.
-[03] Description of the level of activity in terms of

-Outreach -77 sustainability outreach.
-Include activities that

-connect research and other activities of the HEI

-(GOA_OUTREACH) to society and specific communities, e.g.,

-partnerships with local communities to support

-sustainable development.

-0 = no specific activities

-1 = active (the area is mentioned, but is not the

-focus of the HEI)

-2 = significant (the commitment becomes

-visible in projects, initiatives etc.)

-3 = core focus (the commitment becomes

-visible in projects, initiatives, etc., and the

-commitment is determined in strategic papers,

-vision etc.)

-9.6 Areas of activity - ord.
-[03] Description of the level of activity and effort

-Synergies -77 (not success) in terms of building interactions

-or cooperation between teaching and learning

-(GOA_SYN) (T&L), sustainability research, and campus

-sustainability, which produces a combined

-effect greater than the sum of their separate

-effects.

-0 = no specific activities

-1 = active (the area is mentioned but is not the

-focus of the HEI.)

-2 = significant (the commitment becomes

-visible in projects, initiatives etc.)

-3 = core focus (the commitment becomes

-visible in projects, initiatives, etc., and the

-commitment is determined in strategic papers,

-vision etc.)

-9.7 Origin of nom.
-[15] Description of the activity that started other

-sustainability -77 sustainability activities.

-activities 1

-I = Research

-(GOA_ORIGIN) 2 = Teaching & Learning

-3 = Campus Sustainability

-4 = Outreach

-5 = Other
+9. LEVEL OF SUSTAINA BILITY C M DEVELOPMENT (continued) 9.3 Areas of activity - Research (GOA RESEARCH) ord.
+[03] -77 Description of the level of activity and effort (not success) in terms of commitment to the area of sustainability research. (, 0 = no specific activities 1 = active (the area is mentioned, but is not the focus of the HEI) 2 = significant (the commitment becomes visible in projects, initiatives etc.) 3 = core focus (the commitment becomes visible in projects, initiatives etc., and the commitment is determined in strategic papers, vision etc.) 9.4 Areas of activity - Campus operations (GOA CAMPUS) ord.
+[03] -77 Description of the level of activity and effort (not success) in terms of commitment to campus sustainability.
+For instance, information on energy, waste, and sustainability management systems.
+0 = no specific activities 1 = active (the area is mentioned, but is not the focus of the HEI) 2 = significant (the commitment becomes visible in projects, initiatives etc.) 3 = core focus (the commitment becomes visible in projects, initiatives etc., and the commitment is determined in strategic papers, vision etc.)

+9. LEVEL OF SUSTAINA BILITY CURRICULA IMPLEMENTATION (continued) 9.5 Areas of activity - Outreach (GOA OUTREACH) ord.
+[03] -77 Description of the level of activity in terms of sustainability outreach.
+Include activities that connect research and other activities of the HEI to society and specific communities, e.g., partnerships with local communities to support sustainable development.
+0 = no specific activities 1 = active (the area is mentioned, but is not the focus of the HEI) 2 = significant (the commitment becomes visible in projects, initiatives etc.) 3 = core focus (the commitment becomes visible in projects, initiatives, etc., and the commitment is determined in strategic papers, vision etc.) 9.6 Areas of activity - Synergies (GOA SYN) ord.
+[02] -77 Description of the level of activity and effort (not success) in terms of fostering ESD through building interactions or cooperation between teaching and learning (T&L), research, campus operations, and outreach, which produces a combined effect greater than the sum of their separate effects.
+0 = no specific synergies 1 = some synergies are described 9.7 Origin of sustainability activities (GOA ORIGIN) nom.
+[15] -77 2 = synergies are pushed Description of the activity that started other sustainability activities.
+1 = research 2 = teaching & learning 3 = campus operations 4 = outreach 5 = other